pretorh/lfs-notes/steps/main-build.md

         - `grep '^all.tcl:' out.log` to get summary
         - no failures (but a lot of skipped)
     - time: 1.7x real (user+sys: 1.1x)
+- expect
+    - post: symlink lib into `/usr/lib`
+    - tests:
+        - `grep '^all.tcl:' out.log` to get summary
+        - all 29 passed
+    - time: negligible
+- DejaGNU
+    - skipped building/installing docs
+    - tests:
+      - ran before install (book has install then test?)
+      - `grep '^#' out.log` (but should get everything between "...
+Summary ===" and the next "===" line)
+    - time: negligible

 ### binutils